 Our Reporting to you Required communications What is reported?
-When and where Significant deficiencies in internal controls identified during the audit ► Significant deficiencies in internal controls identified during the audit.
-Audit results report, presented at the Overview and Audit Committee on 16 March 2022.
-Group Audits An overview of the type of work to be performed on the financial information of the components An overview of the nature of the group audit team's planned involvement in the work to be performed by the component auditors on the financial information of significant components Instances where the group audit team's evaluation of the work of a component auditor gave rise to a concern about the quality of that auditor's work Any limitations on the group audit, for example, where the group engagement team's access to information may have been restricted Fraud or suspected fraud involving group management, component management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of the group financial statements.
-Audit planning report, presented at the Overview and Audit Committee on 21 July 2021.
-Audit results report, presented at the Overview and Audit Committee on 16 March 2022.
-Written representations we are requesting from management and/or those charged with governance ► Written representations we are requesting from management and/or those charged with governance Audit results report, presented at the Overview and Audit Committee on 16 March 2022.
-Material inconsistencies or misstatements of fact identified in other information which management has refused to revise ► Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit results report, presented at the Overview and Audit Committee on 16 March 2022.
-Auditors report Key audit matters that we will include in our auditor's report Any circumstances identified that affect the form and content of our auditor's report Audit results report, presented at the Overview and Audit Committee on 16 March 2022.
+When and where Significant deficiencies in internal controls identified during the audit Significant deficiencies in internal controls identified during the audit.
+Draft Audit results report- March 2023 and Final Audit results report- November 2023 Written representations we are requesting from management and/or those charged with governance Written representations we are requesting from management and/or those charged with governance Draft Audit results report- March 2023 and Final Audit results report- November 2023 Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Draft Audit results report- March 2023 and Final Audit results report- November 2023 Auditors report Key audit matters that we will include in our auditor's report Any circumstances identified that affect the form and content of our auditor's report Draft Audit results report- March 2023 and Final Audit results report- November 2023